nikhilbv/LND-Research/research.md

 ![roadprofiledatasets](images/roadprofiledatasets.png)

-#### Road profile DNN hunt and experimentation to extract road profiles (line geometry like lanes, road edges etc.) which has the geometric sense (x,y,z,y,p,r w.r.t. camera position as 0,0,0)
+**Road profile DNN hunt and experimentation to extract road profiles (line geometry like lanes, road edges etc.) which has the geometric sense (x,y,z,y,p,r w.r.t. camera position as 0,0,0)
-**- as measured by:**
+- as measured by:**
 - Total number of DNNArch referred - not less than 5
 - Total number of DNNArch deployed locally and experimented with ob gaze dataset - not less than 2
 - Clarity and depth of documentation on the learning of the research - excel sheet, docs, workflow diagrams in internal git-rep